 “I’m so stupid.
 How could I screw up like this?
 I’m never going to graduate at this rate.”

 When you hear these thoughts, pause.
 Now, imagine someone saying those exact things to someone you love—your best friend, perhaps.
 Certainly, you wouldn’t let someone talk so negatively to your best friend.
-Instead, think about what you’d say to defend your best friend:
+Instead, think about what you’d say to defend your friend:

 “Don’t worry, it’s just one exam.
 You’ve gotten excellent grades before.
 Don’t beat yourself up over a little mistake.”